walshbr/introduction-to-text-analysis/topic-modeling/bags-of-words.md

 ![topic modeling highlights](/assets/topic-modeling/topic-modeling-highlights.jpg)

 When you read at a glance, you probably intuit the presence of such words as indicative of the topic in a text.
 We might further abstract this outwards to say that each of these topics represents a different kind of discourse at work in the text.
 In any given conversation about medicine, certain words are more likely to occur than others.
 The word 'lunatic' might appear in such a conversation, but it is far more likely that a word like 'anatomy' would suggest you are in a conversation about medicine.
 So each text is made up of some mix of discourses like these; each text is the result of some number of topics, of some number of discourses.
+Here we started with a few topics and then located words that supported our sense that they appeared in the text.
+But wouldn't it be interesting if we could somehow see the whole web of topics that occur in a text?

 We are beginning to float a different kind of reading.
-If we take the particular
+If we take the words in a text as being indicative of its underlying topics, we actually don't need to worry about word order so much.
+We just care about whether the words are there or not, not the order they come in.

 Matt Jockers has a good summary description of how topic modeling and LDA work in these terms called "[LDA Buffet: A Topic Modeling Fable](http://www.matthewjockers.net/macroanalysisbook/lda/)".